 Once the pipeline-reduced data are released, the PI may still want to optimize the reduction and imaging to get the best possible data for the project, most likely using CASA.
 In the following, we describe the basic concepts of reducing interferometer data.
 This process can be distilled down to two stages, calibration and imaging, and we discuss these below in turn.
-Casaguides (see link page 37) are available which will guide you step-by-step in reducing real ALMA Science Verification data.
+Casaguides are available which will guide you step-bystep in reducing real ALMA Science Verification data.